-Why is There a Reporting Concerns Mailbox?
+Why is there a Reporting Concerns Mailbox?

-DFID, as custodian of public money, is committed to ensuring the highest standards of conduct in the delivery of their projects and services as well as complying with all relevant UK and overseas legislation.
+FCDO, as custodian of public money, is committed to ensuring the highest standards of conduct in the delivery of their projects and services as well as complying with all relevant UK and overseas legislation.
 They, therefore, pass that responsibility to their Suppliers and expect those standards to be similarly passed down delivery chains.

-As custodians of public money, DFID and their Suppliers need to be held to account.
+As custodians of public money, FCDO and their Suppliers need to be held to account.
 Due to increasing scrutiny of the international aid budget, it is important that it is seen to be delivering value for money and abiding by relevant legislation and good ethical practice.
-The existence of the mailbox allows anyone involved in a contract, down to beneficiary level, to anonymously raise concerns to DFID.
+The existence of the mailbox allows anyone involved in a contract, down to beneficiary level, to anonymously raise concerns to FCDO.

-What Can be Reported to the Mailbox?
+What can be reported to the Mailbox?

 - Aid diversion

 - Terrorism funding

 - Money laundering

-DFID and other aid awarding public bodies, such as the British Council, must work in line with relevant legislation including; International Development Act of 2002, the Fraud Act of 2006 and the Bribery Act of 2010.
+FCDO and other aid awarding public bodies, such as the British Council, must work in line with relevant legislation including; International Development Act of 2002, the Fraud Act of 2006 and the Bribery Act of 2010.

-DFID defines fraud as ‘an intentional act of dishonesty by one or more individuals internal or external to DFID with the intention of making a gain for themselves or anyone else or inflicting a loss (or risk of loss) on another’.
+FCDO defines fraud as ‘an intentional act of dishonesty by one or more individuals internal or external to FCDO with the intention of making a gain for themselves or anyone else or inflicting a loss (or risk of loss) on another’.